Generative-Program-Analysis/coreutils-testing-instruction/README.md

 on the combined program.

 Below are some basic options to use `fs-linker`:
 - `--posix-path=<PATH_TO_POSIX_ARCHIVE>`   : this option should be the absolute path of the POSIX file system's archive.
-If you omit this option, the source program will not be linked with KLEE's POSIX file system but use LLSC's internal file system.
+If you omit this option, the source program will not be linked with KLEE's POSIX file system but use GENSYM's internal file system.
 - `--uclibc-path=<PATH_TO_UCLIBC_ARCHIVE>` : this option should be the absolute path of the uClibc library's archive.
 This option is required if you are linking Coreutils programs.
 - `--switch-type=simple`                   : this option will lower the switch instructions to a chain of branch instructions.
 - `--optimize`                             : optimize the code using a series of pre-selected optimization passes.